 Extremely fine and rare late 18th century mahogany four pedestal dining table by Gillow.
 English circa 1790.
 All original, this dining table bears the label or Stair and Andrew who supplied it to the previous owners around 1900.

-Perhaps the best one in stock at the moment, this antique table is a very fine example of the late 18th century period of antique pedestal dining tables.
+One of the best we have seen, this table is a very fine example of the late 18th century period, perhaps the finest age for design of antique pedestal dining tables.

 It has the elegant downward four splay base and close reeding on the edge and legs that are typical of the pre Regency period.